 With the right data, A/B testing lets you create a post-click landing page you know your visitors prefer.
-When you conduct frequent A/B tests, you continually improve your conversions by optimizing the post-click experience.
+When you conduct frequent A/B tests, you continually improve your conversions by optimizing the post-click landing page.

 Only testing the pre-click part of your campaigns can adversely affect your bottom line, always track metrics and run tests across the marketing funnel to give your ROI a boost.

 Why should you test across the marketing funnel?

 A leaky marketing funnel is the worst thing that can happen to your campaigns.
 You should always test across the funnel instead of simply testing your ads at the pre-click stage.
 Another thing to remember is to not make decisions based on guesses and always run experiments to make data-driven decisions.